 Kentucky QB Terry Wilson: ‘I know we’ll win out’

-“This team is special,” UK quarterback Terry Wilson said Saturday night.
-“I know we’ll win out, and the thing about this team is we’re not going to give up.
+“This team is special,” the sophomore quarterback said.
+“I know we’ll win out and the thing about this team is we’re not going to give up.
 We’re going to just keep playing hard and just keep getting after it.
 This team is special, so I know we can do big things.”